decidables/decidables/sites/detectable/src/sdt.md

 :::ui

-You can adjust :key[d′] by moving the distributions and :key[c] by moving the threshold.
+You can adjust :key[<span class="math-var">d′</span>] by moving the distributions and :key[<span class="math-var">c</span>] by moving the threshold.
 In this example, the distributions are colored according to the resulting response.
 If there are evidence measurements for individual trials, they will change between :key['Present'] and :key['Absent'] responses based on the locations of the distributions and threshold.

 :::